dhis2/dhis2-docs/src/user/data-administration.md

 units to generate the min-max values for from the organisational units selector on the right.
 Press the "Generate" button to generate or regenerate all min-max values.
 Press "Remove" to remove all min-max values which are currently stored in the database.
+In order to run this function, the user MUST have the authority `F_GENERATE_MIN_MAX_VALUES`.

 ![](resources/images/maintenance/min_max_value_generation.png)